Skip to main content

 Whereas, According to the MMRC, a pregnancy-associated death is a death from any cause during a pregnancy or within one-year from the end of a pregnancy and a pregnancy-related death is a subset of pregnancy-associated deaths, which describes any death during or within one year of a pregnancy that are caused by a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the pregnancy; and

-Whereas, According to the MMRC’s most recent Pregnancy Associated Five-Year Mortality Report, 58 deaths is unfortunately within the normal annual range, with 50 to 60 birthing people losing their lives in NYC during pregnancy each year between 2016 and 2020; and
+Whereas, According to the MMRC’s most recent Pregnancy Associated Five-Year Mortality Report, these 66 deaths appear to suggest an increasing trend, with 50 to 60 birthing people losing their lives in NYC during pregnancy each year between 2016 and 2020; and

 Whereas, According to the New York State Maternal Mortality Review Board (MMRB), severe maternal morbidity refers to a group of potentially life-threatening complications that arise unexpectedly during childbirth that can result in significant short- or long-term consequences to a woman or pregnant person’s health; and